Should Christians keep it? What are some of the reasons why?

 What must one say, when even He that was gentler than all men so appeals and cries out at the feast of Tabernacles?
 For it is written; And on the last day, the great day of the feast, Jesus stood and cried saying, If any man thirsteth, let him come to Me and drink (Pionius.
 Life of Polycarp, Chapter 19.
 Translated by J. B. Lightfoot, The Apostolic Fathers, vol. 3.2, 1889, pp.488-506).

-The Greco-Roman Bishop & Saint Methodius of Olympus in the late 3rd or early 4th century taught that the Feast of Tabernacles was commanded and that it had lessons for Christians.
-And he tied it in with the teaching of the millennial reign of Christ:
+The Greco-Roman bishop & saint Methodius of Olympus in the late 3rd or early 4th century taught that the Feast of Tabernacles was commanded and that it had lessons for Christians.
+And he tied it in with the teaching of the millennial reign of Christ (he also twice quotes Proverbs 1:5 about understanding):

 Notice the following report related to the Middle Ages: